How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 3

-Click Yes in the window telling you that all data on the target disk will be deleted.
+Click Yes in the window to tell yourself that all data on the target disk will be deleted.

 All Information on Disk Will Be Deleted